dmchughaxway/axway-open-docs/content/en/docs/apim_relnotes/20210330_apimgr_relnotes.md

 For more information, see [Configure the API Manager request rate limiter](/docs/apim_administration/apimgr_admin/api_mgmt_config/#configure-api-manager-request-rate-limiter).

-### Certification with MySQl 8
+### Certification with MySQL 8

 The product is now certified as compatible with MySQL 8.
-For further information see, [Third Party JDBC Drivers](/docs/apim_installation/apigtw_install/metrics_db_install/#add-third-party-jdbc-driver-files).
+For more information see, [Third Party JDBC Drivers](/docs/apim_installation/apigtw_install/metrics_db_install/#add-third-party-jdbc-driver-files).

 ### YAML configuration store (Technical preview capability)